 In 2013, our future-daughter-in-law and her parents lost their home to a massive F5 tornado in Oklahoma.

-They made a last-minute decision to leave the bedroom closet where they'd always sheltered and go to their neighbors' underground shelter instead.
+They made a last-minute decision to leave the bedroom closet where they'd always sheltered before, and go to their neighbors' underground shelter instead.

 All that was left of their home after the storm passed was that bedroom closet.

 Their vehicles were tossed into what had been the backyard.
 Their home was a pile of bricks and lumber and debris.
+They lost nearly everything they owned.

 Where do tornadoes occur